 As chief executive of Discovery Communications, David Zaslav sets the strategy and oversees all operations for the #1 pay-TV programmer in the world.
-Discovery’s 210-plus TV networks reach 2.7 billion cumulative subscribers in more than 220 countries and territories.
+Discovery networks now reach 2.7 billion cumulative subscribers in more than 220 countries and territories.

 Zaslav has led Discovery since 2007, executing a number of initiatives that have focused the organization on growth, performance and operational efficiency.
 He also has directed a strategic effort to clarify and strengthen Discovery’s world-class brands, including a renewed focus on creativity and increased investment in original content.
 In September 2008, under his leadership, Discovery began trading as a public company on the Nasdaq stock exchange and in 2014 became a Fortune500 company.
 Fortune also recently named Discovery as one of the world’s most admired companies.

 Since Zaslav took the helm, Discovery has launched some of the fastest-growing cable networks in the U.S., including Investigation Discovery, Velocity, Destination America and American Heroes Channel, and has premiered such iconic programming and award-winning specials as “Planet Earth” and “Skywire Live with Nik Wallenda.”
 The company also partnered with Oprah Winfrey to launch OWN: Oprah Winfrey Network.